Momentum-Team-12/example-drf-library/README.md

 **All requests, except registration and log in, require authentication**.

+## Base URL

+All endpoints begin with `https://drf-library-api.herokuapp.com`

 ## Required Headers

 Requests to endpoints requiring authentication should set the `Authorization` header to `Token <token>`, where `<token>` is the token received in the login response.